WASHINGTON – President-elect

 The House of Representatives approved a bill in November to require licensing of mortgage brokers and bank loan officers.

-And the Bush administration in March called for "strong nationwide licensing standards" for mortgage brokers, stiffer federal and state oversight of all mortgage originators and better disclosure of loan terms to borrowers.
+And the Bush administration in March called for "strong nationwide licensing standards" for mortgage brokers, stiffer federal and state oversight of all mortgage originators and better disclosure of loan terms

 BROKERS ON THE DEFENSIVE

 "We absolutely feel that better disclosure and better regulation are important.
 We're working with everyone we can," says George Hanzimanolis, president of the National Association of Mortgage Brokers.